nsip/naplan-results-reporting/README.md

   * **nap-samplefile.xml**
   * **NAPLANAPITestData.zip**
 * Data file generation scripts:
   * _nap_platformdata_generator.pl_ generates data in as close a format to the current (PRT 2017) platform output format as possible, though it does not preserve indentation.
 The two command line variables set the number of students per school, and the number of schools in the sample.
 So _perl nap_platformdata_generator.pl 200 5_ creates a sample file with 5 schools, and 200 students per school.
+The script generates output both in a single file (`rrd.xml`), and in the file chunks expected through the NAPLAN Results & Reporting API (as described above)
 * NAPLAN Results & Reporting API
   * _naplan_api.zip_: Node package which generates timestamped SIF_HMACSHA256 authentication tokens, and inserts them into the headers of HTTP requests originating from the [Insomnia](https://insomnia.rest) REST client.
 Used to enable Insomnia to generate correctly authorised NAPLAN Results & Reporting API requests; users will need to edit the script to insert their own credentials.

 ## Specification Overview
-The proposed results reporting objects are organised as follows:
+The results reporting objects are organised as follows:

 ![E-R diagram](https://raw.githubusercontent.com/nsip/naplan-results-reporting/master/NAPResponses.png "E-R diagram")